How We’re Helping Lilly Through a Tough Time

 She’s the kind of kid you need to talk into things.
 If we let her, she’d stay in her PJ’s, inside all day, till she was 18.
 Or maybe 25.
 It is a STRUGGLE to get her out of the house, dressed, hair brushed, fed… There is a lot of negotiating that goes down, on good days.
 On bad, I threaten her life and she’s in the car far quicker. 😉

 Then this year rolled around and, granted, we’ve thrown a lot at her: move, new state, school, sibling… But she transitioned well.
-She was so excited to start (I think she had been at home with me far too long!), was happy and confident her first day and ran home all smiles.
+She was so excited to start (I think she’d been at home with me far too long!), was happy and confident her first day and ran home all smiles.
 The second day she regressed a bit but that’s to be expected as the novelty wore off.
 I also think she was tired from all the excitement of the first day.
 It got better from there.
-She was loving her new friends, teachers, activities (Spanish, yoga, music!) and we breathed a big sigh of relief that our girl was, once again, responding well to school and adjusting beautifully.
+She was loving her new friends, teachers, activities (Spanish, yoga, music!) and we breathed a big sigh of relief that our girl was, once again, responding well to school.